Software bugs are very annoying. Resolving them can be stressful and tiring. However, there are stress-free ways to deal with these bugs.

 Let the users know that something is wrong.
 However, if the issue is security-related, it is alright to keep mum about it.
 As a user, nothing is worse than not knowing what is happening.
 Tell them, so they will not be left in the dark.

 Find Ways To Fix Issues Quickly

-Try to get an idea about something you can do to relatively fix the issue quickly.
+Try to get an idea about something you can do to fix the issue quickly relatively.
 If this is the case, just ship that fix.
 Once it is live, you will have fewer affected users.
-Hence, the grumbling managers can go grumble else.
-Thus leaving you in peace to dig deeper into the problem.
+Hence, grumbling managers can go grumble else.
+They are thus leaving you in peace to dig deeper into the problem.
 Find its cause and resolve it quickly.

 Find A Workaround

 Broken functionality is not the only way to achieve a task.
 Therefore, use whatever communication channels you have available to let users know alternative ways of getting what they need so they can keep working.
 The workaround will probably be clumsy and slow, and it may involve doing things offline.

 Switch Off Broken Features